Madison-Davis/Courses-CS2620-DistributedSystems/Design1/Documentation.md

 -------------------------------------------
 ## Client Data
 The server works with a SQL database, but the client also deals with local data.
 The client deals with (1) caching the results of the SQL database as well as (2) keeping tabs on information that will eventually be sent back to the database to update, insert, or delete items in the database.
 Specifically, for each client, the following data structures are used:
-- db_user_data: used to hold information from the SQL database.
+- `db_user_data`: used to hold information from the SQL database.
-    - inboxCount: the number of items in the inbox
+    - `inboxCount`: the number of items in the inbox
-    - old_msgs: all database entries of messages that have been downloaded and are shown visibly in the “Messages” section of the GUI.
+    - `old_msgs`: all database entries of messages that have been downloaded and are shown visibly in the “Messages” section of the GUI.
-    - inbox_msgs: all database entries of messages that have not been downloaded and are hidden in the “Inbox” section of the GUI.
+    - `inbox_msgs`: all database entries of messages that have not been downloaded and are hidden in the “Inbox” section of the GUI.
-    - drafts: all database entries of drafts that are shown visibly in the “Drafts” section of the GUI.
+    - `drafts`: all database entries of drafts that are shown visibly in the “Drafts” section of the GUI.
-- db_accounts: used to hold account usernames from the SQL database.
+- `db_accounts`: used to hold account usernames from the SQL database.
-    - drafts_XXX: used for drafts.
+- `drafts_XXX`: used for drafts.
 Drafts are saved to the SQL database upon creation and can be edited when the user explicitly pushes “Save”.
 We would like a complete list of all the drafts and their information at any given time, even if some are not meant to be sent to the server quite yet.
 These data structures accomplish this function of holding this information.
 Values are strings separated by commas, where their index represents the row they show up in in the GUI.
-    - drafts_msgs: stores draft message content
+    - `drafts_msgs`: stores draft message content
-    - drafts_recipients: stores draft message recipients
+    - `drafts_recipients`: stores draft message recipients
-    - drafts_checkmarks: stores all draft messages that are checked to be sent
+    - `drafts_checkmarks`: stores all draft messages that are checked to be sent

 -------------------------------------------